allista/hangar/README.md

 ###[ChangeLog](https://github.com/allista/hangar/blob/development/ChangeLog.md) - **read it carefully every time before installing a new version!**###

 ###Known Issues###
-* Hangars:
-    * **In editor** *Inline* Hangars allow to store vessels that are actually bigger then hangar's internal compartment, so when such vessels are launched they collide with the hangar and explode.
-The problem is not trivial and I'm working on it, but for now **be careful when storing something that fits tightly** in these hangars and make test launches.
-Sorry for the inconvenience.
-    * If you try to store a vessel that has some **resizable** parts **in editor**, calculated vessel's dimensions are incorrect.
-It may result in the storing of a vessel that does not really fit, as well as the other way around.
 * GUI:
     * Dropdown lists show vertical scrollbars when there are too many items.
 But due to the implemented click-through prevention mechanism the scrollbars cannot be moved by mouse cursor; use mouse wheel instead. _And curse Unity3D for the poor GUI API._
 * Rovers: